allantsouza/eLTER-SO-Costs-web-application/README.md

 This command will install all the necessary packages, as specified in the `renv.lock` file, into a project-local library.

 - Start Working: After the restoration process is complete, you can start working on the project.
-The [`renv`](https://rstudio.github.io/renv/) environment will automatically be activated when you open the project in the future.
+The `renv` environment will automatically be activated when you open the project in the future.

 By following these steps, you can ensure that the project dependencies are correctly managed, aiding in maintaining the project's integrity and reproducibility.

-### Developer
-#### [Allan T. Souza](https://allantsouza.netlify.app/), University of Helsinki, Finland